victornas91/victornas91/README.md

 **`Future Polymath`**

-Attention: looking for an internship in Information Security or Systems Programming (Kernel, Firmware, Drivers)
+Attention: looking for an internship in Systems Programming (Kernel, Firmware, Drivers) or Cloud DevOps.

 More than 10 years working with IT support and teaching English as a second language.

-Now I have been improving myself in software development for more than 5 years in the areas of Systems Programming (Kernel, Drivers, Embedded), Infosec (Pentest, Reverse Engineering, Malware Analysis) and Big Data.
-All of that applied to the 4.0 industry.
+Now I have been improving myself in software development for more than 5 years in the areas of:

-On my spare time I like to make sites with 3d effects (Three.js), Games (Unity, Godot or OpenGL), Digital Art (Blender or BlockBench) and music with Audacity.
-Native Portuguese speaker and advanced English.
+• Systems Programming
+• Information Security
+• Machine Learning
+• Cloud Integration.
+• Mathematics
+• Electrical and Aeronautical Engineering

 My current projects include: